Update: We’ve made a video summary of this post since this post was so popular!

 How to use Immortelle

-Whole plant extracts are often superior to using single components because of the broad range of properties plants possess.
-The most concentrated therapeutic form of Immortelle for the skin is the essential oil.
+Whole-plant extracts are often superior to using single components because of the broad range of properties plants possess.
+The most concentrated therapeutic form of Immortelle for the skin is essential oil.

 Immortelle essential oil can be applied neat, or undiluted to the skin.
 Immortelle essential oil is pricey, and it’s just as effective when diluted appropriately, so it’s best to dilute it in a carrier oil.
 Avocado oil and borage seed oil are good choices for irritated or skin.